 This is a federal government program.
 Quoting from the website:

-“If you hire an apprentice, you can receive a tax credit equal to 10% of their salary.
-The maximum credit is $2,000 per year.
-You must hire an apprentice who is:
+“If you hire an apprentice, you could get a tax credit equal to 10% of that person’s salary.
+The maximum credit is $2,000 per year (per eligible apprentice).
+You need to hire an apprentice who is:

-- In the first two years of an apprenticeship program registered with a federal, provincial or territorial government
+- In the first two years of an apprenticeship program registered with the government

 - Working towards getting a certificate or licence in that trade”